Last Updated: 4 months ago

 On the other hand, a hearing clinic is usually a small business that may have one or a handful of locations to serve hearing aids.
 So buying bulk is not cost-effective, especially given the number of customers they can serve and how quickly hearing aid models and styles change,

-The discount pricing that Costco provides for hearing aids works when they are not just selling hearing aids.
+Costco’s discounted pricing for hearing aids works when they are not just selling hearing aids.
 The cost to run the hearing aid side of the business is distributed among the food court, electronics, groceries, furniture and much more.
 There are more items to mark up and sell at a profit than just hearing aids.

 For a hearing clinic, it is the opposite.
 There are just a few services that can charge extra, like a hearing test, hearing aid repairs, batteries and other assistive devices.
 But they have the same bills and taxes to pay to run a business.